jankner/meta-report/report.md

 We get stack overflow because each recursive call of `sum` requires a stack frame to be allocated.
-A stack frame is required for the function to remember it's state when it calls itself (or another function).
+A stack frame is required for the function to remember its state when it calls itself (or another function).
 But if calling itself is that last thing the function does it does not need to keep track of anything since there nothing left to do.
 A function like this is said to be tail recursive.
 We can rewrite